wubrg/fantasy_sports/football/policies_and_procedures.md

 -   Side pots must pertain solely to the league.
 -   Side pots must not encourage tanking or forfeiture of a match.

+#### Weekly Side Pots

+These side pots are available week in and week out.

+- Most Points - $5

+#### Trophy Side Pots

+Each of the following trophies in the league are also available year long side-pot bets.
+The bet for a trophy is $15.
+Trophy pots adhere to the same rules as regular Side-Pots.

+- John Cena - Grand Champion
+- Points Farmer - Most Points For at season's end
+- The Strong Man - Most Points For in a single game
+- Lady Luck - Most Points Against at season's end
+- The Plumber - Toilet Bowl winner

 # Pending High Council Approval

 The following are pending review by the High Council